 It's such an outrage.

-There's nothing constitutional about the process at all, and I'm very glad the White House decided that the president would not participate in it.
+And I'm very glad the White House decided that the president would not participate in it.

-It will not stand up under Supreme Court review or frankly any legitimate court review.
+It will not stand up under Supreme Court review or, frankly, any legitimate court review.

 What do you make of these reports, these leaks, New York Times, Washington Post?

-Okay, I she's entitled to her defense.
+Okay, she's entitled to her defense.

-I I believe in the principle of innocence and so being proven guilty, but the evidence is not in dispute as to her political motivations, is it?
+But the evidence is not in dispute as to her political motivations, is it?

 Well, I agree.

-And again, then we have on the heels of that, because an inspector general really can't, you know, he can't form a grand jury.
+And again, then we have on the heels of that, because an inspector general really, really can't, you know, he can't form a grand jury.

-Obviously, the Durham report will be the blockbuster, where I would assume some people probably get indicted.
+Obviously, the Durham report will be the blockbuster where I would assume some people probably get indicted.

-I would expect criminal referrals even to come out of the inspector general's report, but those have come in the past and nobody's done anything about them.
+I would expect criminal referrals even to come out of the Inspector General's report, but those have come in the past and nobody's done anything about them.

 I would expect John Durham to start doing something about them.